ScottLogic/blog/_posts/2025-02-17-variance-in-java-and-scala.md

 ### Next time

-Next time we will look at some of the Scala features that enable powerful programming techniques that are difficult or impossible to achieve in Java.
+Next time we will look at some powerful features of a type system that enable programming techniques that are more difficult or impossible to achieve in Java.

 #### Union and Intersection Types: